-Langmuir-Blodgett coating appeared to be limited in working well for only colloids above 1011nm diameter.
-Smaller colloids (below 1011nm), in the presence of a surfactant, were not able to produce monolayers on the water surface.
+Langmuir-Blodgett coating appeared to be limited to working well for colloids above 1011nm diameter.
+Smaller colloids below 1011nm in the presence of a surfactant were not able to produce monolayers on the water surface.
 Spin coating was used to create monolayers consisting of the small diameter colloids.
-The 48nm diameter colloids produced the most homogeneous, close-packed monolayer compared with other small colloids.
+The 48nm colloids produced the most homogeneous, close-packed monolayer compared with other small colloids.